 - Calls them a certain number of times per day.

-- Gives them a certain number gifts and at a particular value.
+- Gives them a certain number of gifts, and at a particular value.

 - Takes them on a certain number of dates and vacations.

 - Low self-love